CME211/notes/lecture-00/00-command-line.md

 * `help` - Display reference page for shell builtin
 * `man` - Display an on-line command reference (hit `q` to quit)

+## Quitting a command

+Sometimes you need to terminate a command.
+This is often possible with the `ctrl-c` keyboard command.
+In documentation you might see this represented as `^C`, where `^` is a symbol indicating the `ctrl` key.

 ## Resources

 * <http://linuxcommand.org/>